Program Requirements for Classics (Classics), 2022-2023

 Foreign Language Requirement

-New students in the doctoral program normally have demonstrated proficiency in French, German, or Italian as described in the requirements for the M.A. degree.
-By the end of the second year of study in the Ph.D. program, students must demonstrate proficiency in a language not used to satisfy the M.A. requirement.
-As at the MA level, the main langugaes to choose from are German, Franch or Italian.
-But again, students may petition to substitute one of the above languages with a different modern language, depending on its relevance to the student’s research and on departmental expertise.
-They must consult with the graduate advisor to determine their choice of languages.
-Proficiency may be demonstrated either by passing German 5, French 5, or Italian 5 at UCLA (or an equivalent course) with a minimum grade of B, or by passing a one-hour written translation examination administered by the department.
-Students may petition, with departmental approval, to use equivalent course work completed at other institutions to meet this requirement.
+In addition to demonstrating proficiency in French, German, or Italian as described in the M.A.
+Foreign Language Requirement section above, students must demonstrate proficiency in a second language not used to satisfy M.A. requirements during years three and four.
+Students may choose from German, French or Italian to satisfy this requirement or petition to substitute one of theseslanguages with a different modern language, depending on its relevance to the student’s research and on departmental expertise.
+The students must consult with the Graduate Advisor to determine their choice of languages.
+Proficiency may be demonstrated either by passing German 3, French 3, or Italian 3 at UCLA (or an equivalent course) with a minimum grade of B, or by passing a one-hour written translation examination administered by the department.
+Students may petition, with departmental approval, to use equivalent coursework completed at other institutions to meet this requirement.

 Course Requirements

-A minimum of 32 units of 200-series courses is required.
-These may include courses taken prior to the M.A. degree in this department in excess of M.A. requirements, and may include courses in other departments.
-The choices of courses are subject to the graduate adviser’s approval.
-At least 20 units must be full seminars, and the 32 units must include: (1) Greek or Latin 210, unless these were taken previously; and (2) one graduate seminar on the history or material culture of Greece, Rome or a related ancient culture (students will be notified of the courses that satisfy this requirement at the start of each academic year by the graduate advisor).
+A minimum of 32 units of 200-series courses is required during years three and four.
+These may include courses taken in this department during years one and two in excess of M.A. course requirements, and may include courses in other departments.
+The choices of courses are subject to the Graduate Advisor’s approval.
+At least 20 units must be full seminars, and the 32 units must include: one graduate seminar on the history or material culture of Greece, Rome or a related ancient culture (students will be notified of the courses that satisfy this requirement at the start of each academic year by the Graduate Advisor).

 Most Classics, Greek, and Latin seminars may be taken in one of two ways: (1) as full seminars, with the requirement of a final paper (or an equivalent workload, such as a final examination, as designated by the instructor) to be presented to the instructor and assessed as part of the final grade; full seminars carry four units, with a regular letter grade; or (2) as half seminars, requiring full participation in the course but no paper (or equivalent as described above).
 Half seminars carry two units and must be taken for S/U grading only.
 Prior to completion of the 32-unit requirement, no more than four units per quarter in the 500 series normally may be taken.